Stability preservation in stochastic Galerkin projections of dynamical systems: Stability preservation

 In particular, Lemma~\ref{lemma:smoothness} is valid in the case of continuous functions ($\ell = 0$).
 Furthermore, just measurable matrix-valued functions $A,Q$ imply measurable matrix-valued functions $M,L$.

 If the entries of $A$ and $Q$ are polynomials in the variable~$p$, then the entries of $M$ become rational functions.
 However, the entries of the factor~$L$ in a symmetric decomposition are not rational functions in general, because a square root is typically applied somewhere.
-Consequently, the transformed matrix~(\ref{B-trafo}) typically includes irrational functions.
+Consequently, the transformed matrix~(\ref{B-trafo}) does not represent a rational function in general.